datasprayio/open-next-cdk/opennextcdk/README.md

 # Advanced

-### Pre-built OpenNEXT package
+### Pre-built OpenNext package

 <details>
   <summary>How-to</summary>

-You may also provide already pre-built OpenNEXT package directly by building it yourself first:
+You may also provide already pre-built OpenNext package directly by building it yourself first:

 ```shell
 open-next build
 ```

 You will find a new folder `.open-next` which contains the packaging for your NextJS App.
-Now you can use the construct by instructing it not to build your app, just use the OpenNEXT folder directly:
+Now you can use the construct by instructing it not to build your app, just use the OpenNext folder directly:

 ```go
 import { Nextjs } from 'open-next-cdk';